CharlesCarley/Cloud/README.md

 ## [Cloud.ReflectionApi](Source/Cloud..ReflectionApi)

-In order to use this system, an API should be defined with Cloud.ReflectionApi, which contains the data structures that define how the API will be generated.
-The Cloud.Generator will use the user defined API to generate both the local, and the server backend database code.
+In order to use this system, an API should be defined with Cloud.ReflectionApi, which contains the attributes that define how the API will be generated.
+The Cloud.Generator will use that API to generate both the local, and the server backend code.

 ## [Cloud.Generator](Source/Cloud.Generator)

-Is the program that will generate the code.
-The generator can be set to automatically run during build by embedding [Cloud.Generator.targets](BuildTools/Cloud.Generator.targets) file. into a project.
+The generator can be set to automatically run during build by embedding [Cloud.Generator.targets](BuildTools/Cloud.Generator.targets) file into a project.